Vandenberg Space Launch Complex 4: SLC-4W

-By rocket type

 Atlas-Agena

 The first launch to use what is now SLC-4 occurred on 12 July 1963, when an Atlas LV-3 Agena-D launched the first KH-7 Gambit reconnaissance satellite, from PALC-2-3.
 Twelve Atlas-Agenas launches were conducted from PALC-2-3, with the last occurring on 12 March 1965.

 Titan IIIB

 Following this, it was rebuilt as SLC-4W, a Titan launch complex.
 The first Titan launch from SLC-4W was a Titan IIIB, on 29 July 1966.
 All 68 Titan IIIB launches occurred from SLC-4W, with the last on 12 February 1987.

 Titan 23G

 After the retirement of the Titan IIIB, it became a Titan 23G launch site, and twelve Titan II launches, using the 23G orbital configuration, were conducted between 5 September 1988 and 18 October 2003.
 Following the retirement of the Titan 23G, SLC-4W was deactivated.
 93 rockets were launched from SLC-4W.

 SLC-4W was the site of the launch of Clementine, the only spacecraft to be launched from Vandenberg to the Moon, which was launched by a Titan 23G on 25 January 1994.